Omnibus bill: Historical examples

 During the 19th century, there were three notable omnibus bills in the US.

 The Compromise of 1850 had five disparate provisions designed by Senator Henry Clay of Kentucky.
 His purpose was to pacify sectional differences that threatened to provoke the secession of the slave states.
 The Fugitive Slave Act was the most infamous of the five compromise components, and was almost universally excoriated by abolitionists, the chief exception being Sen. Daniel Webster of Massachusetts who prioritized preservation of the Union.
 Senator Thomas Hart Benton, a Missouri slaveholder, opposed the omnibus compromise as an "unmanageable mass of incongruous bills, each an impediment to the other...."
 While this bill did not pass as the official Compromise of 1850, it got the ball rolling.
 To satisfy members of Congress, Stephen A. Douglas separated the Compromise back into 5 separate bills and got it passed.
 Ultimately, disunion and civil war were delayed for a decade.
 In response, the 1861 Constitution of the Confederate States would ban omnibus legislation, requiring that every bill "shall relate to but one subject, and that shall be expressed in the title" (Article 1, Section 9.20).

 The Omnibus Act of June 1868 admitted seven southern U.S. states as having satisfied the requirements of the Reconstruction Acts.

-The Omnibus Act of February 22, 1889 provided for the admission of four new states to the Union — North Dakota, South Dakota, Montana and Washington.
+The Enabling Act of 1889 provided for the admission of four new states to the Union — North Dakota, South Dakota, Montana and Washington.

 Canada

 In Canada, one famous omnibus bill became the Criminal Law Amendment Act, 1968–69, a 126-page, 120-clause amendment to the Criminal Code passed under the leadership of Pierre Elliot Trudeau who was then Justice Minister in the government of Lester Pearson.
 This Act changed the law of the land in matters as diverse as homosexuality, prostitution, abortion, gambling, gun control and drunk driving.

-Likewise, Jobs and Growth Act (2012).
+Likewise, there was the Jobs and Growth Act (2012).

 The SNC-Lavalin affair, which entailed the censure of Justin Trudeau by the Parliamentary Ethics Commissioner, was started when the firm suggested to Trudeau that he include in his spring 2018 budget bill the deferred prosecution agreement measure that then-Attorney-General Wilson-Raybould refused to sanction, culminating in her January 2019 ouster from government and the subsequent scandal that surrounded it.

 The Greenhouse Gas Pollution Pricing Act was created during the 42nd Parliament of Canada under the mask of the Budget Implementation Act, 2018, No. 1 in Part 4.
 The SNC-Lavalin affair was created as Division 20 of Part 6.